Skip to main content

 Nelson Model 1 and 10-hr Fuel Moisture Estimation Methods

 Ralph M. Nelson (2000) developed a fuel moisture model for estimating the diurnal fuel moisture changes in a 10-hr NFDRS fuelstick.
-Requiring hourly observations, it produces a more dynamic estimate that better reflects changes in precipitation, humidity and sunshine.
-2016 NFDRS uses this methodology.
+Requiring hourly observations, it produces a more dynamic estimate that better reflects changes in precipitation, humidity, and sunshine.
+The National Fire Danger Rating System (NFDRS) uses this methodology.

-SimpleFFMC 1-hr Fuel Moisture Estimation Tables based on the Nelson Model, has been calibrated for the southeastern U.S. by W. Matt Jolly (2016) and is available as a web-app for online users.
+SimpleFFMC 1-hr Fuel Moisture Estimation Tables based on the Nelson Model, have been calibrated for the southeastern U.S. by W. Matt Jolly (2016) and are available as a web-app for online users.

 Return to Top